 Prior to accessing the CMS for the first time, you will need to take the introductory training session offered by Web & Digital Communications.
 This course, CMS 110: Introduction to the CMS, will teach you the skills necessary for interacting with the CMS.

 After taking CMS 110: Introduction to the CMS, you may also attend any of our advanced trainings, which specifically cover a number of individualized topics.
-Courses include CMS 120: Introduction to Building a Website, CMS 130: Creating a Web Form, and CMS 210: Web Accessibility.
+Courses include CMS 120: Introduction to Building a Website, CMS 130: Creating a Web Form.

 For more on the CMS and the CMS Trainings, visit Web & Digital Communication's Web Content Management System.